 The standard width of a gate is 90cm, and the height should be the same as your fence, or slightly higher.
 You can always cut a gate down to size, but ensure that when you do, you do not take too much off as it should fit flush.

 If you want to strengthen the gate and prevent your fence from flexing, you can fit 2 diagonal planks at 45-degree angles.
-The gate posts will be fitted in the same way as your fence posts and can be reinforced too if required.
-If the gate is made from a heavy wood you can add 2 longer posts on either side, and a cross beam to balance out the extra weight the fence will have to accommodate.
+The gate posts will be fitted the same way as your fence posts and can be reinforced, too, if required.
+If the gate is made from heavy wood, you can add 2 longer posts on either side and a cross beam to balance out the extra weight the fence will have to accommodate.

-You can buy ready-made wooden gates, or you can build your own in the same style as your fence.
+You can buy ready-made wooden gates or build your own in the same style as your fence.
 You'll need planks cut to size, hinges, a latch and nuts and bolts to complete the construction.

 Adding End Caps